grnet/kamaki/docs/overview.rst

 -------------------

-For any problems you may bump into while using ./kamaki or for help from the development team please refer to the following links:
+For any problems you may bump into while using ./kamaki or for help from the development team please contact us at:

-* Feedback: kamaki-feedback@lists.grnet.gr
-* Bug-reports: kamaki-bugs@lists.grnet.gr
-* Support: kamaki-support@lists.grnet.gr
+* synnefo@lists.grnet.gr
-* Appear on the ./kamaki users section: kamaki-users@lists.grnet.gr

 Please be sure to have read the Documentation and check the known `issues <https://code.grnet.gr/projects/kamaki/issues>`_ before contacting the team.